napkin-community/solutions/HoTT-1.2.typ

     - $pr1((a, b)) def a$
     - $pr2((a, b)) def b$

-    So again we have two projection functions: $pr1$ and $pr2$.

-    Anyway, our goal is to define
+    Here, our goal is to define

     $recDP : limits(Pi)_((C:cal(U))) (Pi_((x:A)) B(x) -> C) -> (Sigma_((x:A)) B(x)) -> C$